Eurasian spoonbill: Conservation

-Overall, the Eurasian spoonbill is not threatened and the total population was estimated at 63–65,000 mature birds in 2015.
-In Europe, the population experienced a significant decreased between 1960 and 1990, but since then it has been increasing and was estimated to number c.
+Overall, the Eurasian spoonbill is not threatened and the total global population was estimated at 63–65,000 mature birds in 2015.
+In Europe, the population experienced a significant decrease between 1960 and 1990, but since then it has been increasing and was estimated to number c.
 29,000 mature birds in 2020.
 For example, in the Netherlands, the population had reached a low point of less than 150 breeding pairs in 1968, but due to better habitat protection and bans of toxins like DDT it rapidly increased from the 1980s, reaching almost 3000 pairs by 2015.
 Up to the early 2000s, in Europe only the Netherlands, Spain, Austria, Hungary and Greece had sizeable breeding populations.
 The northernmost part of the Eurasian spoonbill's range is in Denmark where the first known breeding was in 1900.
 Through the 1900s, this breeding population was small and highly irregular, including long periods with none.
 The species became more thoroughly established in Denmark in 1996 (where a few birds, likely from the Netherlands, arrived and began breeding) and its population has since rapidly increased with multiple colonies; first passing 100 pairs in 2011, and with almost 600 pairs as of 2021.
 It is likely that this northward spread has been aided by increasing temperatures.
 In the United Kingdom, it was extirpated around 1668, although in the previous century it had been a widespread breeding species in southern England and Wales, even near London.
 There were breeding attempts again in the mid-1990s, with the first successful breeding in 1998.
 This culminated with the formation of a small colony of 6 breeding pairs at Holkham in Norfolk in 2010.
 In 2011, 8 breeding pairs nested, successfully fledging 14 young, and in 2018 the colony had increased to 28 breeding pairs.

 Threats to the Eurasian spoonbill include habitat loss and degradation by drainage and pollution, it is especially adversely affected by the disappearance of reed swamps.
 In Greece disturbance from fishing once caused the population to decline, and human exploitation of eggs and nestlings for food has threatened the species in the past.
 Breeding colonies are highly vulnerable to general disturbances and predators like red fox.
 Consequently, colonies are often restricted to islands free of ground predators; however, in some places, pairs in mainland colonies may breed successfully by nesting off the ground in trees and bushes.

 The research network Eurasian Spoonbill International Expert Group was formed in 1991.
 It made an action plan for the bird in 2008.
 In 2013 the group joined the Agreement on the Conservation of African-Eurasian Migratory Waterbirds.